Priyamgupta2508/demo-2/README.md

 # demo-2
-Hii this is my first repository
+Hi this is my first repository
+Author - Priyam Gupta